 You can find things like the ship’s bell, or the logs used as firewood, or the remains of a woolen sock, but otherwise, there’s not a lot to work with.
-We did the 12 days of Christmas using objects recovered from the Mary Rose last year as part of a Third Thursday Tour, and some of those were a stretch, though “A Powder Cartridge scoop made of Pear Tree” was a particular favourite of mine.
+We did the 12 days of Christmas using objects recovered from the Mary Rose a few years back as part of a Third Thursday Tour, and some of those were a stretch, though “A Powder Cartridge scoop made of Pear Tree” was a particular favourite of mine.

 Then you get the request to write an article about what the crew did over Christmas, which would be fine if we hadn’t already done it back in 2014.

 Fortunately, Christmas has changed a lot since 1545.
 While I’ll be the first to criticise the ‘War on Christmas’ people who keep shouting ‘Winterval’ as if it was a legitimate attempt to replace Christmas rather than a winter-long season of events in a shopping precinct, it used to be much more religious.
 While presents were exchanged around Christmas time, it was mainly about prayer and celebrating the birth of Jesus with your family.